GnomeClientDevs/GnomeClient/about.md

 GnomeClient is a utility mod for Minecraft.
-Our Client offers some non-vanilla features (see [Features](https://gnomeclientdevs.github.io/GnomeClient/features))
+Our Client offers some non-vanilla features (see [Features](https://gnomeclientdevs.github.io/GnomeClient/features)) With our client you can get an advantage against other players.

 ## Creation
 GnomeClient was created on 5/7/2020